zanematthew/zm-ajax-login-register/readme.txt

 Please check your settings in WordPress Admin -> Settings -> AJax Login & Register with the settings found
 here: https://developers.facebook.com/apps/YOUR_APP_ID/summary

+Additionally you can view our [AJAX Login & Register WordPress Plugin help videos](http://zanematthew.com/ajax-login-register-help-videos/)

+= I've added the shortcode, yet I see a message that says "Registration is currently closed."? =

+Your seeing this message because your site is not open for registration.
+In order to open your site for registration, do the following:

+*Note the following does **not** apply to WordPress Networking.
+For WordPress Networking please consult your Network admin.*

+1. Log into your WordPress admin
+1. Click on "Settings"
+1. Click on "General"
+1. Click the checkbox for "Anyone can register"
+1. Click "Save"

 == Screenshots ==